C3mka21/TNT-RUN/README.md

 # TNT-RUN
-This game for my teacher.
+I think, this is my first game by C++.
+# Thanks for watching